schmaustech/ceph-on-hosted-cluster-blog/README.md

 kubevirt-hyperconverged-operator.v4.11.0   OpenShift Virtualization   4.11.0    kubevirt-hyperconverged-operator.v4.10.5   Succeeded
 ~~~

-This completes the installation and configuration of  OpenShift Containerized Virtualization.
+This completes the installation and configuration of OpenShift  Virtualization.

 ## Launch Virtual Machine